 Moreover, using Clean Email's Newest on Top option, you can sort Gmail unread emails in various ways: by size, date, or count, and in either ascending or descending order.

 When unread messages are sorted automatically, important messages don’t get lost amid the clutter.
 This is where the Clean Email app can also assist with its Auto Clean feature.
 You can easily set up an automated rule to mark unread messages from certain senders as read, send them to Trash, and more.

 How Clean Email Can Help Keep Your Inbox Tidy

-Or, maybe you get several unwanted email newsletters every day.
-Clean Email’s Unsubscriber feature can help you automate your unsubscribe requests.
-You no longer have to open every email and follow their Unsubscribe processes, which can sometimes be lengthy, confusing, and painful.
+Or, perhaps you receive numerous unwanted email newsletters daily.
+The app’s Unsubscriber feature can help automate your unsubscribe requests.
+You no longer have to open each letter and navigate through what can sometimes be a lengthy, confusing, and frustrating unsubscribe process.

 What’s more, Clean Email is fully compliant with Gmail API requirements.
 It takes privacy and security just as seriously as you do.
 In fact, in 2019 Gmail severely limited the types of apps that are allowed to access Gmail.
 This app is one of the few of its kind that meet stringent privacy requirements and protect your email data.

 Is there a way to delete all unread emails in Gmail?

 Certainly, you can easily manage and delete all unread emails directly within Gmail by using its filtering options, or for a more automated and comprehensive approach, utilize the Clean Email app to efficiently declutter your inbox.

 How to see only unread emails in Gmail?